Corcyra cephalonica, The Rice Moth

 Management of Corcyra cephalonica

 Integrated approach to be adopted to manage the rice moth.
 More care to be taken to use use safer chemical.
-Maintenance of hygiene is utmost importance to reduce level of infestation.
+Maintenance of hygiene is utmost important to reduce level of infestation.
 Regular inspecting and monitoring of the food grain sample is very important to detect the infestation initial stages which is easy to manage.

 Up keep the hygiene of the storage unit: Godowns or any structure meant for food grain storage to be free from debris, cracks and crevices where the larvae may pupate and adult and larvae may shelter.
 Regular sweeping to be carried to remove spilled grains, dust and dirt in and around the storage unit.
 Surrounding the godowns to be kept clean from heap of damaged grains, vegetation, unused containers, jute bags.
 Cracks and crevices to thoroughly cleaned or vacuumed to remove hiding moths, larvae or pupa.
 Avoiding use of old jute gunnies or any other packing materials to make consignment from various stages of moths.